vibspatial/bigwarp/README.md

 This document describes how to register images using Bigwarp and export them to either TIFF or Zarr.
 If exporting to Zarr, the documentation explains how to convert this file format into single-channel OME-TIFF files.

 While exporting TIFF-files is generally easier (since it does not require any conversion from Zarr to TIFF), the channel names will not be preserved and occasionally you may experience an error that prohibits succesfully exporting to TIFF.
 This error typically seems to occur when exporting "large" warped images (for example images with more than ~2 billion pixels).
 Exporting to Zarr seems to avoid this issue, but note that we have also experienced issues with exporting to Zarr so sometimes exporting to TIFF cannot be avoided.
+We would recommend to try TIFF first and only try Zarr when this does not work.

 ## Prerequisites